nvfp/ultimate_jekyll_guide/README.md

-let's make a website with Jekyll, but just the necessary part.
+Let's make a website with Jekyll, but just the necessary part.

-# level 1
+# Level 1

-the things that really need so we can at least see the website.
+The things that really need so we can at least see the website.

-only 4 things:
+Only 4 things:

 ```txt
 root/